aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-fields/updating-and-removing-a-field/_index.md

-﻿---
+---
-title: Updating and Removing a Field in Python
+title: Updating and Removing a Field
 second_title: Aspose.Words for Python via .NET
 articleTitle: Updating and Removing a Field
 linktitle: Updating and Removing a Field